 Stewart is also notable for holding that not all intrusions into private health information generate tort liability.
 Courts can likely be expected to apply this reasoning in other realms of personal information traditionally regarded as most sensitive, such as financial information, employment records and private correspondence.

 Finally, Stewart once again demonstrates that the reasonable cause of action criterion is a meaningful screening tool in class actions.
 Claims, including the novel application of a recognized cause of action, can be fully vetted at the pleadings stage.

 Nicole Henderson 416-863-2399

-or any other member of our Class Actions or Cybersecurity groups.
+or any other member of our Cybersecurity and Data Breach Response & Litigation group.